 Bristlecone fir - Abies bracteata

-This rare fir is restricted to growing in the Santa Lucia Mountains in California.
+This rare fir's native range is restricted to the Santa Lucia Mountains in California.

-The Bristlecone fir is so named because its cone is covered in spines like a hedgehog.
+The bristlecone fir is so named because its cone is covered in spines like a hedgehog.
 It is the only cone with bristles.
 The cones disintegrate and give way to winged seeds that are distributed by the wind.
 However, so far collecting these seed has proved difficult.
-The collectors on the 2015 expedition (as well as a previous trip) found the tree but the seeds were not viable for collection.
+The collectors on the 2015 expedition (as well as on a previous trip) found the tree but the seeds were not viable for collection.
 The reason for cones remaining unfertilised is not yet known.
-Possible reasons include the production of pollen and cones not coinciding or it may be because of insect damage, or it is too hot!.
+Possible reasons include the production of pollen and cones not coinciding, or it may just be because of insect damage or the heat!

-It grows to about 25-30m.
-At Bedgebury there are three old trees which are about 70 years old and a couple of young specimen.
+This tree grows to about 25-30m.
+At Bedgebury there are three old trees (which are about 70 years old) and a couple of young specimens.